“More than 36% of university graduates and 68% of lateral hires do not join a company even after getting an appointment letter.”

 Regular updates help candidates in the pipeline remain interested in the company.
 Acknowledging emails and sharing updates tell potential hires that the company cares.
 Even drop-offs are unlikely to leave with a less-than-rosy view, entertaining the possibility of considering another offer in the future.

-Ask for feedback post interview, listen to candidates’ experiences, and try to improve on what was labeled unsatisfactory.
+Ask for feedback post-interview, listen to candidates’ experiences, and try to improve on what was labeled unsatisfactory.
 Ensure that questions like “Is there any possible reason you might decline the offer?” or “Are you fine with relocation?” are asked at the right time.

 7. Candidate engagement

 Keeping selected candidates engaged is crucial to avoid applicant drop-offs.
 Most candidates could be serving their notice period.
 Inviting them to meet the team could help them understand the company culture better.
+Here are some brilliant ideas on to-dos before an employee’s first day at work.

 Companies can invite applicants to participate in tech activities like hackathons and events over the weekend, where interesting problems are shared among peers and applicants to develop something new and innovative.
 Such activities not only bridge the gap between candidates and their peers but also help companies come up with new solutions to existing problems.